Ola Borten Moe: 2023

 In January 2023, he criticised his own government's plans for hydrogen and called them "light years away from being defendable".
 He faced criticism for his calculations by petroleum and energy minister Terje Aasland and his statement was further denounced by prime minister Jonas Gahr Støre.
 Borten Moe later took self-criticism for his criticism against the government.

 In May, Borten Moe presented a proposal for a new universities and college law to more clearly determine the rules regarding recycling of previous assignments.
 This came in the wake of a student being suspended for two school terms for this exact reason at a college in Innlandet.

 In July, NRK revealed that Borten Moe had appointed "an old acquaintance", Karl Eirik Haug, to the board of the Norwegian Institute of International Affairs in December 2021 and that the Ministry of Education had considered him impartial in the issue.
 However the nature of the appointment is classified.
 Borten Moe knew both Haug and his wife Monica Rolfsen, with both he also served with in the Trondheim City Council, and Borten Moe had also attended their wedding.
 Later that month, on 21 July; E24 revealed that Borten Moe had bought weapons stocks in Kongsberg Gruppen.
 He also admitted that he had breached the government's guidelines for stock trading and had not considered impartiality in the matter.
 The National Authority for Investigation and Prosecution of Economic and Environmental Crime announced that they would open an investigation into his dealings.
 At a press conference the same day, Borten Moe announced that he would resign as higher education minister.
 He formally resigned on 4 August and was succeeded by agriculture minister Sandra Borch.
-The National Authority for Investigation and Prosecution of Economic and Environmental Crime dropped the case against Borten Moe in April 2024, citing that they hadn't found any evidence that would imply insider trading.
+The National Authority for Investigation and Prosecution of Economic and Environmental Crime dropped the case against Borten Moe in April 2024, citing that they had not found any evidence that would imply insider trading.